Top C# Interview Questions

 C#Exception HandlingCatch Blocks

 No, only the first matching `catch` block is executed for a given exception.
+Example:

 try {